tmattio/dream-cli/README.md

 ## Custom commands

-It is also possible to add custom subcommands to the CLI, but providing a `int Cmdliner.Term.t * Cmdliner.Term.info`:
+It is also possible to add custom subcommands to the CLI, by providing a `int Cmdliner.Term.t * Cmdliner.Term.info`:

 ```ocaml
 module Custom_command = struct